HOA & Condo Association Insurance

 - Misuse of funds by individuals with access

-This coverage is often required as part of community association insurance requirements, especially by lenders.
+This coverage is required, in California, as part of community association insurance requirements, especially by lenders.

 Workers Compensation Insurance

-If your association employs staff—maintenance, security, or administrative—workers compensation insurance is a necessary part of your HOA insurance program.
+If your association employs staff directly (W-2 employees), such as maintenance, security, or administrative personnel, workers’ compensation insurance is required as part of your HOA or COA insurance program.

 Workers comp helps cover medical costs and lost wages if an employee is injured while performing work for the association.